 Prescription glasses and contacts can help vision issues caused by a combination of astigmatism and refractive errors.
 However, they come with their own drawbacks.
 While wearing glasses, you have a limited field of vision, and they can be tough to wear while exercising, not to mention they get dirty easily.
 Contacts require constant cleaning and need to be taken out.

 If you’re looking for ways to improve your astigmatism or a lifestyle change, you might be a candidate for LASIK eye surgery.
 LASIK surgery is utilized to change the shape of your irregular cornea which causes astigmatism, allowing light to focus correctly.
-Our team of ophthalmologists offer accurate and safe eye surgery that is designed to eliminate or reduce symptoms that are caused by astigmatism.
 We offer astigmatism treatments to clients in areas such as Chelsea, Jackson, Ann Arbor, Toledo, Battle Creek, and Kalamazoo.
-Our doctors will perform a vision diagnosis and perform LASIK surgery to eliminate your vision issues.
+Our team of ophthalmologists provide accurate and safe eye surgery that is designed to eliminate or reduce symptoms that are caused by astigmatism.

 The Benefits of Receiving LASIK Eye Surgery